yochaigal/cairn/resources/monsters/blood-elk.md

 - Born from violence resulting from a greedy or selfish act.
 - Kill their victims for sustenance, but gains no succor.
 They are always hungry.
-- **Critical Damage**: gores its victims by ripping out their entrails.
+- **Critical Damage**: Gores its victims by ripping out their entrails.